Jish123K/secure-key-exchange/README.md

 # secure-key-exchange

-building a secure key exchange mechanism using the Diffie-Hellman key exchange algorithm:
+A Secure key exchange mechanism using the Diffie-Hellman key exchange algorithm:

 Generate a large prime number p and a generator g.
 Both p and g should be publicly known and agreed upon by both parties.